Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice?

 Check the milk after 5 minutes, it should be a similar consistency to ice cream, but if not keep going for a bit longer.

-When salt it mixed with ice it makes the ice melt as it lowers the freezing point of the ice, this is known as freezing point depression.
-The more salt you add the lower the freezing point.
+The more salt you add to ice, the lower the freezing point.
 For the ice to melt heat must be absorbed from the surroundings ( in this case the milk mixture ) causing it to freeze.

-You should find the ice feels extra cold, which is why you’ll need a towel to cover the bag after a few minutes.
+You should find the ice feels VERY cold, which is why you’ll need a towel to cover the bag after a few minutes.

 During cold weather salt and grit are applied to roads, the salt makes the ice melt even if the air temperature is below freezing point.